 This policy allows international pharmacy graduates who have successfully completed both parts of the PEBC Qualifying Exam on their first attempt and who received their PEBC Pharmacist Certification within the past three years to register as a pharmacy student so they may perform the controlled acts of the pharmacy profession while under the supervision of a pharmacist.

-An international pharmacy graduate who has successfully completed the PEBC Qualifying Examination for Pharmacists on the first attempt, received their PEBC Pharmacist Certification within the past three years, and meets all other requirements for student registration will be granted student registration to allow them to complete the College’s Structured Practical Training (SPT) or Practice Assessment of Competence at Entry (PACE) prior to consideration by a panel of the Registration Committee of any further education and/or training that the applicant may require to move forward in the registration process.
+An international pharmacy graduate who has successfully completed the PEBC Qualifying Examination for Pharmacists on the first attempt will be granted student registration to allow them to complete the College’s Practice Assessment of Competence at Entry (PACE).

 The applicant will submit a student application.
 College staff will review the application and supporting materials to decide whether the applicant may be registered as a student.
-The student will engage in practice under the supervision of a pharmacist and must participate in SPT or PACE at the earliest possible opportunity.
-The certificate of registration as a student automatically expires one year from the date it is issued.
+The student will engage in practice under the supervision of a pharmacist and must participate in PACE while their student certificate of registration is valid.
+The student certificate automatically expires one year from the date it is issued.

 - Has successfully completed Parts I and II of the PEBC Qualifying Exam for Pharmacists on the first attempt for each;

 - Received PEBC Pharmacist Certification within the past three years; and

 - Meets all of the other registration requirements to register as a student.